-CMS is proposing the addition of 9 quality measures, including 2 patient-reported outcome measures.
-CMS is also proposing the removal of 11 quality measures.
+CMS finalized the addition of 7 quality measures, including 2 patient-reported outcome measures.
+CMS also finalized the removal of 10 quality measures.

-CMS is proposing to remove Oncology: Medical and Radiation - Plan of Care for Pain [Quality #144] beginning with the 2025 performance period because the Agency believes the measure is duplicative of Oncology: Medical and Radiation - Pain Intensity Quantified [Quality #143].
+CMS did not finalize its proposal to remove Oncology: Medical and Radiation - Plan of Care for Pain [Quality #144] beginning with the 2025 performance period.